filecoin-project/cpp-filecoin/README.md

 **RAM**: ~ 18 GB
 **GPU**: GPU is highly recommended, it will speed up computations, but Mixing AMD CPUs and Nvidia GPUs should be avoided.

-You can read more about lotus minimal requirements in [filecoin-docs](https://docs.filecoin.io/mine/hardware-requirements/#specific-operation-requirements "Minimal requirements filecoin-specific-configuration")
+You can also read about lotus minimal requirements in [filecoin-docs](https://docs.filecoin.io/mine/hardware-requirements/#specific-operation-requirements "Minimal requirements filecoin-specific-configuration")
 ## Dependencies

 All C++ dependencies are managed using [Hunter](https://github.com/cpp-pm/hunter).